-I have become very involved with The A21 Campaign, which fights human trafficking…modern-day slavery.
+I currently volunteer for The A21 Campaign, which fights human trafficking…modern-day slavery.
 If you don’t know much about this subject, you should learn.
 It’s the fastest growing crime in the world.
-And seriously scary stuff… I write for The A21 Campaign’s U.S. East Coast office.
-If you’re interested in the current State of Modern Slavery, check out the article I wrote for Relevant Magazine.
+And seriously scary stuff… If you’re interested in the current State of Modern Slavery, check out the article I wrote for Relevant Magazine.
 I warn you, some of what you read in the article will be unsettling.

 I am an avid reader.
 I read anything from classics to contemporary—fiction as well as non-fiction.
 I’ve heard it said that non-fiction is factual truth while fiction is emotional truth.
 I think they’ve got something there, which is why I read both.

 I like to travel (at a minimum, vicariously).
 I was taught to be curious and go look for answers.
 I once asked my mom what made the rocks in Bryce Canyon, glow orange and magenta.
 She offered a perfectly acceptable answer, I thought, but within an hour, plonked a book on the geology of the national parks on my desk, in case I wanted to know more—which I did.
 Later, I went there to see for myself—a habit to travel that is repeated as often as I can manage.
 I’ve been to 32 countries and 46 of the U.S. states, but the more I travel, I realize, the less I know.